arsalasif/my-site-hugo/content/about.md

 As a researcher, my interests are Computer Vision and Deep Learning.
 My recent work is a Visual Saliency model for videos, where my model successfully achieved results that outperformed the previous state-of-the-art models.
 Based on my research, I have also authored a paper for the top-tier conference European Conference on Computer Vision (ECCV) 2020.

-If you need someone who can code as well as research, specifically related to Machine Learning/Computer Vision/Deep Learning, then you are at the right profile.
+If you need someone who can code as well as research, specifically related to Machine Learning/Computer Vision/Deep Learning, then you are at the right website.

 Reach out on [LinkedIn](https://www.linkedin.com/in/arsalasif/).